Jeffrey C. Alexander: University

-Jeffrey Alexander then enrolled at Harvard University, where he earned a Bachelor in 1969 in an interdisciplinary program called "Social Studies", combining social theory, political philosophy, psychology, and psychoanalysis.
+Jeffrey Alexander then enrolled at Harvard University, where he earned a Bachelor's degree in 1969 in an interdisciplinary program called "Social Studies", combining social theory, political philosophy, psychology, and psychoanalysis.

 During his time at Harvard, in the context of the Vietnam War, he became politically active and joined the student movement Students for a Democratic Society (SDS).
 He participated in study groups on Marxism and socialist theory.

 Initially, he aspired to become mayor of Los Angeles, inspired by liberal figures such as Lyndon B. Johnson.

 His intellectual interest in sociology was reinforced by a personal anecdote: while standing in line at a cinema in Los Angeles with a friend who was a student at Berkeley, he commented on the behavior of the people around them.
 She then suggested he should become a sociologist, directly mentioning Erving Goffman, whose work he discovered as a result.

 Another turning point in his intellectual development came through an individual tutorial at Harvard with a graduate student in economics, who introduced him to the works of David Riesman, Kenneth Keniston, Herbert Marcuse, John Kenneth Galbraith, and C. Wright Mills.
 According to Alexander, this tutorial played a decisive role in his decision to pursue an academic career in sociology.